 - $368,298 in Water Quality Grants Awarded to Coastal Communities - In December, CZM awarded $368,298 in Coastal Pollution Remediation (CPR) Grants for projects to protect coastal waters in Massachusetts.
-As described in the EEA Press Release, the Fiscal Year 2015 winning projects are:
+The Fiscal Year 2015 winning projects are:

 - Duxbury - $125,000 to construct systems to intercept and treat contaminated stormwater runoff at four locations, which will improve water quality in the “Nook” and Kingston Bay.